dune3d/dune3d-docs/simple-part.rst

 .. image:: images/tutorial/constrain-horizontal-distance.png

-| Then drag the number that appears away from the line to make it easier to read.
+| Drag the appearing number away from the line to make it easier to read.
-| Double-click it to enter the distance.
+| Double-click it to enter the correct distance.

 .. image:: images/tutorial/width-5mm.png

-We should now be left with one degree of freedom.
+Now We should be left with only one degree of freedom.

 .. note::
- You can also just select the line an press :kbd:`c` :kbd:`d`  :kbd:`h`
+ You can also just select the line and press :kbd:`c` :kbd:`d`  :kbd:`h`

 Height